NBA Trade Rumors: Sixers’ Jahlil Okafor Headed Where Following Pelicans’ Deal?

 NBA trade rumors of Okafor returning to his hometown of Chicago had died down in recent weeks amidst speculation of the New Orleans deal.
 The Bulls, however, seem to be the most likely scenario should the Sixers pull the trigger.

-While Okafor is unlikely to fetch a first round pick, Fansided noted, Chicago has young roster members such as 25-year-old small forward Doug McDermott and 23-year-old shooting guard Denzel Valentine that could really appeal to the Sixers’ youth-oriented mindset.
+While Okafor is unlikely to fetch a first-round pick, FanSided noted that Chicago has young roster members such as 25-year-old small forward Doug McDermott and 23-year-old shooting guard Denzel Valentine that could really appeal to the Sixers’ youth-oriented mindset.

 The trade would also alleviate some of the pressure faced by Philadelphia’s starters with three high-profile centers — Joel Embiid, Nerlens Noel, and Okafor — the latter two of which buried on the depth chart.